Coffee Machine faq

 Filter machines produce a 3-pint jug or flask of filter coffee from ground coffee supplied in pre-portioned sachets.
 The machine is compact, does not require plumbing in and is easy to use and maintain.
 It is generally supplied on free-loan with the purchase of coffee.

-Should I free loan, lease purchase my machine?
+Should I free loan, lease purchase my coffee machine?

 If you decide to free loan you will know exactly what your costs are each month as everything you need is included in a fixed price (usually equivalent to selling as few as 2/3 cups of coffee a day).
 New machines come with parts warranty but do not include service cost.
 Buying is not cheaper than leasing, buying is using your money, leasing is using the profit of your business to pay for it.